 Boris Johnson has reportedly been given permission by the Queen to exercise in the grounds of Buckingham Palace as he continues his recovery from Covid-19.
 The Prime Minister has been allowed to make use of the grounds, amid security concerns

-Since 1952, Elizabeth II has rarely been seen without her favourite Anello and Davide block heels, a faultless designer hat, and a handbag made by Launer London.
-“It would be very worrying if you were talking to the Queen and saw the handbag move from one hand to the other” royal historian Hugo Vickers told People.
-The Queen is rumoured to own more than 200 Launer London bags.
+The Queen loves a staple accessory.
+Since 1952, Elizabeth II has rarely been seen without her favourite Anello and Davide block heels, a faultless designer hat, and a handbag made by Launer London.But the Queen's accessories could have a more important purpose.

 Harry and Meghan are reportedly planning a summer holiday with the Queen at Balmoral - when they will bring baby Archie to spend time with his great-grandmother.
 The royal tot turns one in May and his expected return will be his first visit to

 The Queen has indicated the Duke and Duchess of Sussex are to start a more "independent life" away from full-time royal duties and begin a transition period living in the UK and Canada.
 In her first public comments since Meghan and

 The Queen has been spotted in public wearing a hearing aid for what is believed to be the first time.
 The 93-year-old was pictured with a brown and red device lodged in her right ear as she arrived by car at Sandringham on Sunday wearing a camel